-The Bank utilises a 'three lines of defence' approach to ensure that appropriate responsibility is allocated for the management, reporting and escalation of risks.
+The Bank utilises a 'three lines of defence' approach to ensure that appropriate responsibility is allocated for monitoring, management, reporting and escalation where appropriate.

-A key aspect of implementing a strong Internal Control framework is the first line of defence i.e. the functional business areas and management who are responsible for establishing and maintaining adequate internal control policies and procedures.
+A key aspect of implementing a strong Internal Control framework is the allocation of primary responsibility for identifying and managing risks to first line of defence i.e. the functional business areas and management who are responsible for day-to-day management of the Bank's material risks.
 The Board and Senior Management of the Bank recognise the responsibility of the first line of defence in identifying and managing the risks inherent in the Bank's products, services, activities, processes and systems for which it is accountable.
-In accordance with the Bank's Risk and Control Self-Assessment framework, functional business areas have primary responsibility for assessing and testing the operational effectiveness of the Bank's controls.
+In accordance with the Bank's Risk and Control Self-Assessment framework, functional business areas have primary responsibility for assessing and testing the operational effectiveness of the Bank's controls applicable to the risks inherent in their processes.

 The second line of defence comprises the Risk Management Function, the Compliance Function and the Risk Committee.
-The second line of defence ensures the appropriate development and maintenance of systems by the first line of defence for effective and efficient operations; adequate control of risks; prudent conduct of business; reliability of financial and non-financial information reported or disclosed (both internally and externally); and compliance with laws, regulations, supervisory requirements and the Bank's internal policies and procedures.
-The Bank's second line of defence covers the whole organisation and the activities of all business, support and control units, including any outsourced activities.
+The second line of defence provides independent oversight of the appropriateness and effectiveness of the risk management systems, processes and controls in the first line of defence; prudent conduct of business; reliability of financial and non-financial information reported or disclosed (both internally and externally); and compliance with laws, regulations, supervisory requirements and the Bank's internal policies and procedures.
+The Bank's second line of defence covers the whole organisation and the activities of all business areas, support and control units, including any outsourced activities.
+The Risk Management Framework and Compliance Framework underpin the second line of defence oversight processes.

-The third line of defence, provided by Internal Audit, provides independent assurance to management and to the Audit Committee and the Board.
-It ensures that controls are in place for identified risks, that the controls are appropriately designed and operating effectively, and that the risks are being managed within the Bank's Risk Appetite.
+The third line of defence is Internal Audit, which provides independent assurance to management and to the Audit Committee and the Board.
+It ensures that controls are in place for identified risks, that the controls are appropriately designed and operating effectively, and that the risks are being managed in accordance with applicable laws and regulations, including compliance with internal policies and procedures.
 The third line of defence reviews the effectiveness of the first and second lines of defence and makes recommendations for improvement as required.